 Non-River Cleanup Areas

-- Cleanup is substantially complete at 19 of the 20 non-river areas.
+- Cleanup is substantially complete at 19 of the 20 contaminated areas outside the River.
 See link to a Figure showing the location of the areas and the current status (PDF) (1 pg, 1.1 MB, About PDF).
 The Unkamet Brook Area remediation was substantially completed in October 2016.
-A Final Completion Report is expected to be submitted in 2017 for the Unkamet Brook Area followed by EPA's issuance of a Certification of Completion.
+A Final Completion Report is expected to be submitted in late 2017 for the Unkamet Brook Area followed by EPA's issuance of a Certification of Completion.

 50 acres of cleaned up property has been transferred to the Pittsfield Economic Development Authority (PEDA) for redevelopment.
 PEDA currently has two tenants; a two-acre solar array and a financial services company; and the Berkshire Innovation Center—a research and development facility for advanced manufacturing.
 There are development proposals in the works for two other PEDA parcels.

 Upper 2-Miles of river sediment and bank